Sub-Chapter 1: General Provisions

 All books, documents, pictures, maps, pamphlets and other documentary material, and all films and film strips, belonging to the state and not placed by law in the custody of another department or agency of the state, shall constitute material of the department of libraries.
 (Added 1969, No. 226 (Adj.
 Sess.), § 4, eff.
 March 31, 1970.)

-(6) All libraries in state correctional institutions and all state institutions for the treatment of the mentally ill and mentally handicapped.
+(6) All libraries in State correctional institutions and all State institutions for the treatment of persons with a mental condition or psychiatric disability and persons with an intellectual disability.

 § 606.
 Other duties and functions